French is the primary language in key global and developing areas—from West Africa and Southeast Asia to Canada and the Caribbean.

 Student Learning Outcomes

 The Summer Intensive French Program offers courses at the elementary, intermediate, and advanced levels.
-Click here to see proficiency targets and student learning outcomes for each level.
+Click here to see student learning outcomes for each level.